microsoft/vscode-react-native/CONTRIBUTING.md

 ## Testing

 There is a set of Mocha tests for the extesnion and extension localization which can be run with `npm test` and `npm test-localization` or by `Launch Extension Tests` and `Launch Localization Tests`.
 Also there are e2e smoke tests placed in [`test/smoke`](https://github.com/microsoft/vscode-react-native/tree/master/test/smoke) folder that can be launched by `npm smoke-tests` command or by `Launch All Smoke Tests` command.
 Make sure to [prepare test environment](https://github.com/microsoft/vscode-react-native/blob/master/test/smoke/docs/run-locally.md) before launching e2e tests.
-Test

 Run `gulp lint` to check your code against our linting rules or `gulp format` to try to autofix all linting problems with Prettier.